henning77/udacityrobotics_homeservicerobot/README.md

 *Note:* As described above, you might need to perform "2D Pose Estimation" to align the map first.

+## add_markers.sh

+Will add markers at pickup and dropoff locations.

+*Note:* You need to add a Marker in rviz to see it.

 ## Packages used

 * gmapping: https://github.com/ros-perception/slam_gmapping